 Archaeological Collections of Deadwood: An Ethnic Oasis

 Deadwood’s historic preservation efforts are considered one of the best in the Nation.
-Our rich western heritage includes not only the myths and realities of Deadwood’s legendary characters and its remarkable architecture but one of the largest collections of Chinese artifacts in the American West.
-Over 400,000 artifacts provide an insight into the daily life of pioneers during the wild mining camp days with an emphasis on Deadwood’s Chinatown at the turn of the 19th century.
-These artifacts reveal the history of Deadwood from the discovery of gold in 1876 until the 1920s.
+Our rich heritage includes not only the myths and realities of Deadwood’s legendary characters and its remarkable architecture but one of the largest collections of Chinese artifacts in the American West.
+Over 400,000 artifacts provide insight into the daily life of pioneers during the wild mining camp days with an emphasis on Deadwood’s Chinatown at the turn of the 19th century, revealing the history of Deadwood from the discovery of gold in 1876 until the 1920s.

-Visitors are treated to an overview of this National Historic Landmark’s history and a behind the scenes tour of the Historic Preservation Archival and Archaeological collections at Deadwood City Hall including meeting the curator of the collections.
+Visitors are treated to a guided walking tour of this National Historic Landmark’s history and a behind the scenes tour of the Historic Preservation Archival and Archaeological collections at Deadwood City Hall including meeting the curator of the collections.

 Cost: $15pp Minimum: NA │ Maximum: 15